Mining and Construction Accident Lawyers

 4. Workers’ Compensation and Rehabilitation Act 2003

-If you have been physically or mentally harmed in a mining or construction accident, you could be entitled to make a construction accident claim, including one or more of the following:
+If you suffer a psychological or physical injury in a mining or construction accident, you could be entitled to make a construction accident claim, including one or more of the following:

 Can I Claim Compensation for a Construction Site Injury?

-Your circumstances will determine if you can make a compensation claim for a construction site injury.
+The specific circumstances of your case will determine whether you can make a compensation claim for a construction site injury.
 Key factors include:

-1. Where and how your workplace accident happened
+1. Where and how the workplace accident happened

-3. How your medical conditions have impacted your life
+3. How your medical conditions have impacted your daily life

 4. Your employment status